alhamhotaki/alhamhotaki/README.md

 ### Hi there 👋
+I am a Strategic and result-oriented business and data analyst with more than 10 years of general experience who enjoys interpreting and analysing businesses and data to drive successful business solutions.
+Proficient knowledge in analytics, statistics, mathematics, Python, SQL, TensorFlow analytics, machine learning algorithms, and Tableau.
 <!--
 **alhamhotaki/alhamhotaki** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.